microsoft/Windows-driver-samples/Building-Locally.md

 ## Step 3: Create a "driver build environment"

 To build the Windows Driver Samples you need a "driver build environment".
 In essence an environment that consist of following prerequisites:
-* Visual Studio Build Tools including, say, cl.exe and link.exe
+* Visual Studio Build Tools including tools such as for example cl.exe and link.exe .
 * The Windows Software Development Kit.
 * The Windows Driver Kit.